Research Partnerships

 The UND School of Medicine & Health Sciences joined the AMA's ACE consortium in 2016 in an effort to enhance medical education through advanced simulation and telemedicine technologies to develop skills specific to the needs of rural or remote communities.
 This program involves teams of interprofessional students and teaches interprofessional competencies along with rural health care skills.

-The Dakota Cancer Collaborative on Translational Activity (DaCCoTA) brings together researchers and clinicians with diverse experience from across the region to develop unique and innovative means of combating cancer in North and South Dakota.
+Translational Science Engaging North Dakota (TRANSCEND) bring together researchers and clinicians with diverse experience from across the region to develop unique and innovative means of combating disease and other health issues in North Dakota

 Great Plains IDeA-CTR